Fire cladding audit - Real estate industry bulletin 218

 Fire events in Australia and around the world involving the use of certain types of external wall cladding highlight the need for real estate agents, business agents, sales representatives and property managers to be aware of their obligations in relation to disclosures, as the presence or use of combustible cladding that does not comply with the Building Code of Australia has been found to contribute to rapid fire spread across the façade of the building.

-In Western Australia, the Department of Mines, Industry Regulation and Safety (DMIRS) – Building and Energy Division (Building and Energy) recently completed a state-wide cladding audit of high risk buildings with combustible cladding.
+In Western Australia, the Department of Energy, Mines, Industry Regulation and Safety (DMIRS) – Building and Energy Division (Building and Energy) recently completed a state-wide cladding audit of high risk buildings with combustible cladding.
 The audit resulted in 52 buildings with combustible cladding being referred to the relevant local government permit authority for enforcement action including the issuing of building orders.
 Building and Energy understands that each building owner that has been issued a building order under the Building Act 2011 is required to engage a fire engineer and remediate the combustible cladding.

 When issuing the building order local governments notified all occupants of affected buildings in writing about the potential dangers of combustible cladding.
 However, Building and Energy understands that since the notification was issued by local governments some new tenants who have recently entered into tenancy agreements have not been made aware of the existence of combustible cladding on the building being tenanted.